manwar/theweeklychallenge/content/blog/dbic-schema.md

 First thing first: what is `Schema` class, and why do we need it?

-In one sentence, the `Schame` class is the control center for your database.
-Imagine your database is a massive warehouse full of filing cabinets (tables) and folders (records); the `Schame` class is the `Manager` who holds the map, the rules, and handles all the keys.
+In one sentence, the `Schema` class is the control center for your database.
+Imagine your database is a massive warehouse full of filing cabinets (tables) and folders (records); the `Schema` class is the `Manager` who holds the map, the rules, and handles all the keys.

 It acts as a `Single Point of Entry`.
-Instead of having database passwords and connection settings scattered all over your codebase, you consolidate them within the `Schame` class.
+Instead of having database passwords and connection settings scattered all over your codebase, you consolidate them within the `Schema` class.

 Let's revisit that definition and look closer at `load_namespace()`.
 As the name suggests, this method automatically finds your `Result` and `ResultSet` classes within their default namespaces.
 If your schema class is `MyApp::Schema` then the default namespaces will be `MyApp::Schema::Result::*` and `MyApp::Schema::ResultSet::*` respectively.